lawson-ng/MyPractices_Redux/README.md

 ## Redux Style Guide

-## Redux Tool-Kit Best Practices
+## Redux-Toolkit Best Practices

-**``createEntityAdapter``  (*Strong recommend*)**
+**``createEntityAdapter``  (Strong recommend)**

-    > A function that generates a set of prebuilt reducers and selectors for performing CRUD operations on a normalized state structure containing instances of a particular type of data object.
+A function that generates a set of prebuilt reducers and selectors for performing CRUD operations on a normalized state structure containing instances of a particular type of data object.

 **Example**